flightaware/kafkatcl/README.md

  Create a kafkatcl consumer handle object.
 The consumer handle object is used to connect with the kafka cluster and eventually create topic consumer topics.

+* *$kafka* **subscriber** *cmdName*

+ Create a kafkatcl subscriber handle object.
+This uses the new subscription based consumer API: the subscriber is used to consume events directly rather than creating topics.

 * *$kafka* **topic_config** *?key value? ...*

  If invoked without arguments returns a list of the default topic configuration properties and values.